usnistgov/ESV-Server/Entropy Source Validation Protocol.md

 | nOut                  | number of bits outputted by the conditioning function                                                                                                        | integer    |
 | conditionedBitsSHA256 | the SHA256 of the conditioning component bits data file to be uploaded later                                                                                 | hex string |

-When a conditioning component is vetted, many of the options are restricted to singular values in accordance to [SP800-90B Section X]().
+When a conditioning component is vetted, many of the options are restricted to singular values in accordance to [SP800-90B Section 3.1.5](https://nvlpubs.nist.gov/nistpubs/SpecialPublications/NIST.SP.800-90B.pdf).

 The `validationNumber` field is only applicable when `"vetted": true` is present.
 In this case, the `description` field must exactly match the ACVTS mode of the ConditioningComponent algorithm.
-The potential vetted functions can be found in [SP800-90B Section X]().
+The potential vetted functions can be found in [SP800-90B Section 3.1.5.1.1](https://nvlpubs.nist.gov/nistpubs/SpecialPublications/NIST.SP.800-90B.pdf).

 The `bijectiveClaim` field is only applicable when `"vetted": false` is present.
 A bijective conditioning component is one that neither adds nor removes entropy from the inputs passed in, as every input to the bijective function maps to exactly one output.